petigura/gaia-dr2-tutorial/README.md

 ## Goals

-- Learn about Gaia DR2 data produces
+- Learn about Gaia DR2 data products
 - Learn how to interface with Gaia archive with ADQL
-- Perform cross match with the Kepler field
+- Perform the Gaia-KIC crossmatch
-- Compute precise stellar radii
+- (if time) Compute precise stellar radii using `isoclassify`

 ## Preparation